Palm Oil

 Palm oil has been an important driver of deforestation.
 But would the alternatives have fared any better?

 We can compare crops in terms of their yields – how much oil we can produce from one hectare of land.
 This comparison is shown in the chart.12 Palm oil stands out immediately.
 It achieves a much higher yield than the alternatives.
 From each hectare of land, you can produce about 2.9 tonnes of palm oil.
-That’s around four times higher than alternatives such as sunflower or rapeseed oil (where you get about 0.7 tonnes per hectare); and 10 to 15 times higher than popular alternatives such as coconut or groundnut oil .13
+That’s around four times as much as alternatives such as sunflower or rapeseed oil (where you get about 0.7 tonnes per hectare) and 10 to 15 times as much as than popular alternatives such as coconut or groundnut oil.13

-It’s of course true that some crops provide co-products in the process.
-The non-oil fraction of soybeans, for example, can be allocated to other uses such as high-protein animal feed.
-Therefore using this land to grow the crop is meeting other food demand at the same time.
+It’s true, of course, that some crops provide co-products in the process.
+The non-oil fraction of soybeans, for example, can be allocated to other uses, such as high-protein animal feed.
+Therefore, using this land to grow crops meets other food demands at the same time.
 But this doesn’t change the fact that if the world requires a given amount of vegetable oil, it is the oil yield per hectare of each crop that we care about – regardless of whether it provides co-products in the process.

 What would be the impact of substituting palm oil?

-The high yields from palm oil means that it, in some sense, ‘spares’ the world additional farmland we would need if we want to meet global oil demand from the alternatives.
-We can look at this in terms of the amount of land we would need if total global demand for vegetable oil was met from a single crop alone.
-In other words, how much land would be needed if the 218 million tonnes of oil was only produced from palm oil, or only produced from rapeseed?
+The high yields from palm oil mean that it, in some sense, ‘spares’ the world additional farmland we would need if we want to meet global oil demand from the alternatives.
+We can look at this in terms of the amount of land we would need if the total global demand for vegetable oil was met from a single crop alone.
+In other words, how much land would be needed if the 218 million tonnes of oil were only produced from palm oil or from rapeseed?
 This comparison is shown in the chart.
 As we’d expect, we see vast differences.

 Let’s give these numbers some context.
-Currently the world devotes around 322 million hectares to oilseed crops.
+Currently, the world devotes around 322 million hectares to oilseed crops.
 That’s an area similar to the size of India.
-If global oil was supplied solely from palm, we’d need 77 million hectares, around four times less.
-If we got it from rapeseed we’d need an area similar to the size we use today; from coconuts, an area the size of Canada; and in the most extreme case, we’d have to devote 2 billion hectares to sesame seeds – a bit more than Canada, the USA, and India combined.
+If global oil were supplied solely from palm, we’d need 77 million hectares.
+If we got it from rapeseed, we’d need an area similar to the size we use today; from coconuts, an area the size of Canada; and in the most extreme case, we’d have to devote 2 billion hectares to sesame seeds – a bit more than Canada, the USA, and India combined.

-In this sense, palm oil has been a ‘land sparing’ crop.
-Switching to alternatives would mean the world would need to use more farmland, and face the environmental costs that come with it.
-A global boycott on palm oil would not fix the problem: it would simply shift it elsewhere, and at a greater scale because the world would need more land to meet demand.
+In this sense, palm oil has been a ‘land-sparing’ crop.
+Switching to alternatives would mean the world would need to use more farmland and face the environmental costs that come with it.
+A global boycott of palm oil would not fix the problem; it would simply shift it elsewhere and at a greater scale because the world would need more land to meet demand.

-This is true for other tropical oilcrops such as coconut, groundnut, or soy.
-However, we might argue that this oversimplifies the comparison to more temperate crops: it assumes the environmental impact of devoting one hectare of land for sunflower seeds in Europe is the same as cutting down tropical rainforests to grow palm or coconut plantations.
-We know that tropical forests are incredibly rich in biodiversity, and store a lot of carbon from the atmosphere.
-In some cases, especially for European domestic markets, some substitution for rapeseed or sunflower seed oils could have a positive environmental impact even if it required using a bit more land.
+This is true for other tropical oil crops such as coconut, groundnut, or soy.
+However, we might argue that this oversimplifies the comparison to more temperate crops: it assumes the environmental impact of devoting one hectare of land to sunflower seeds in Europe is the same as cutting down tropical rainforests to grow palm or coconut plantations.
+We know that tropical forests are incredibly rich in biodiversity; Indonesia has more mammal species than any other country.
+Tropical forests also store a lot of carbon from the atmosphere.
+In some cases, especially for European domestic markets, some substitution for rapeseed or sunflower seed oils could have a positive environmental impact, even if it required using a bit more land.

 How can we use palm oil without destroying tropical forests?

-There are a number of steps we can take to ensure we meet global demand for oils, without destroying our tropical forests.
+There are a number of steps we can take to ensure we meet the global demand for oils without destroying our tropical forests.

-Increase companies sourcing from suppliers with sustainability certification.
-There are now a number of certification schemes which help to verify whether palm oil is being produced in a sustainable way.
+Increase companies' sourcing from suppliers with sustainability certification.
+There are now a number of certification schemes that help to verify whether palm oil is being produced in a sustainable way.
 The most well-known is the Roundtable on Sustainable Palm Oil (RSPO).
-The RSPO was launched in 2004, and provides certification for suppliers who produce their crop in a more sustainable way by conducting impact assessments, managing high-value areas of biodiversity, not clearing primary forest and avoiding land clearance through fires.16 For example, suppliers can only be certified if their plantations since 2005 have not replaced primary forest or areas rich in biodiversity.
-Consumer demand for sustainable palm oil puts pressure on food and cosmetic companies to source from certified suppliers, and ultimately rewards the most sustainable growers.
+The RSPO was launched in 2004 and provides certification for suppliers who produce their crops in a more sustainable way by conducting impact assessments, managing high-value areas of biodiversity, not clearing primary forests, and avoiding land clearance through fires.16 For example, suppliers can only be certified if their plantations since 2005 have not replaced primary forests or areas rich in biodiversity.
+Consumer demand for sustainable palm oil puts pressure on food and cosmetic companies to source from certified suppliers and ultimately rewards the most sustainable growers.

-Only 19% of palm oil production is covered by the RSPO.17 Research into the impact of the RSPO found that it was successful in reducing deforestation.18 However, it found that this most avoided deforestation from older plantations, which is not where most tropical forests remain.
-To have a real, permanent impact, certification needs to cover a much larger number of growers.
+Around a fifth of palm oil production is covered by the RSPO.17 Research into the impact of the RSPO found that it was successful in reducing deforestation.18 To have a real, permanent impact, certification needs to cover a much larger number of growers.

 Increased crop yields.
-If we want to reduce agricultural expansion, we want to maximise crop yields through effective management practices, improved varieties and choosing the most productive areas of land.
+If we want to reduce agricultural expansion, we want to maximize crop yields through effective management practices, improved varieties, and choosing the most productive areas of land.

 Endnotes

-2. Ocado, an online UK retailer is just one example.
+Ocado, an online UK retailer, is just one example.

 Seymour, F., & Harris, N. L. (2019).
 Reducing tropical deforestation.
 Science, 365(6455), 756-757.

-12. Here I have calculated the actual yield of oil from each crop, rather than the yield of the total crop.
-No crop is 100% oil-based, and therefore this will differ from the mass of the crop itself.
-Ultimately this is what matters if our question is how to meet global oil demand.
+Here, I have calculated the actual yield of oil from each crop rather than the yield of the total crop.
+No crop is 100% oil-based, and therefore, this will differ from the mass of the crop itself.
+Ultimately, this is what matters if our question is how to meet global oil demand.

 This comparison by crop is shown here.
-To produce one tonne of oil we need only 0.3 hectares of land from palm oil; 1.4 hectares from sunflower or rapeseed; 3.7 hectares from coconut; or 7 hectares from groundnut.
-If you want to produce one tonne of oil, you would need 4 times the amount of cropland devoted to sunflower or rapeseed, or 10 to 15 times the amount of land devoted to coconut production.
+To produce one tonne of oil, we need only 0.3 hectares of land from palm oil, 1.4 hectares from sunflower or rapeseed, 3.7 hectares from coconut, and 7 hectares from groundnut.
+To produce one tonne of oil, you would need four times the cropland devoted to sunflower or rapeseed or 10 to 15 times the amount of land devoted to coconut production.

 Cite this work